Advertisement

 He also completed 7,000km of testing for Williams.
 When their regular driver Alexander Wurz stepped down one race before the end of the season, Nakajima was promoted into his place for the Brazilian Grand Prix.
 He had a mixed weekend, qualifying poorly but making several good passes in the race, but spoiling his performance by hitting his pit crew.

-His first race of 2008 got off to a similarly inauspicious start when he crashed into Robert Kubica during a safety car period.
-From that point on Nakajima seemed to calm down and picked up several points with calm, consistent, though not spectacularly quick driving.
+His first race of 2008 got off to a similarly inauspicious start when he crashed into Robert Kubica during a Safety Car period.
+From that point on Nakajima seemed to calm down and picked up several points with calm, consistent driving.

-Despite showing some promise in 2008, Nakajima was conclusively out-classed by team mate Rosberg in 2009.
-All the team’s points were scored by the German driver, while Nakajima never finished better than ninth.
+Despite showing some promise in 2008, Nakajima was conclusively out-classed by team mate Nico Rosberg in 2009.
+Nakajima never finished better than ninth, and all of Williams’ points were scored by Rosberg.

 With Toyota leaving the sport at the end of the year, there was little surprise when Nakajima was dropped by Williams.